legerch/develop-memo/Documentations/Developpement/Build management/Compilers/GCC/README.md

 Optimize for size. `-Os` enables all `-O2` optimizations except those that often increase code size.

 **Warning :** Please refer to doc before using non-default optimization flags.
 For example, with flag `-O2` (and `-Os` by extension), option `-fno-gcse` must be used for programs using GCC extension **Computed goto** ([official doc][gcc-doc-computed-goto] and [tutorial][tutorial-greenplace-computed-goto])

+## 2.3.
+Detailled useful analyzer options

+- [`-fstack-usage`][gcc-doc-stack-usage]
+In order to track stack used, very useful in an embedded context where there is often not a lot of RAM available to allocate for stack space (typically on the order of a few hundred to a few thousand bytes).
+This option will emit `.su` files for each c file you compile.
+Furthermore, you can use warning `-Wstack-usage=<stack_limit_in_bytes>` which will emit a warning when stack usage exceeds defined value.
+> On **Linux** filesystem, you can get stack size by using `ulimit -s` (`ulimit -a` will list all system limit values).
+> Note than the _stack limit warning_ to set is for each function, not all call stack !
+So you need to run a first analyze in order to determine your maximum value

+- [`-fanalyzer`][gcc-doc-static-analyzer]
+This option enables an static analysis of program flow which looks for “interesting” interprocedural paths through the code, and issues warnings for problems found on them.
+This analysis is much more expensive than other GCC warnings.
+In technical terms, it performs coverage-guided symbolic execution of the code being compiled.
+It is neither sound nor complete: it can have false positives and false negatives.
+It is a bug-finding tool, rather than a tool for proving program correctness.

 # 3. GCC Attributes